 This data shows a huge benefit when it comes to the amount of money you save by working with a company who allows a loan prepayment.
 Typically a car loan lasts for 5 years, and we all know the popular 30-year mortgage home loan.
-Do you know the Pros & Cons of a Secured Direct Loan?
+Do you know the Pros & Cons of working with a direct payday lender?

 - Long repayment schedule